maevefarrell/program1-template/README.md

 ## REFERENCES:
-- List any outside resources used
+- List any outside resources used https://stackoverflow.com/questions/2265967/writing-a-linkedlist-destructor <- used an answer on this page for guidance

 ## MISCELLANEOUS COMMENTS:
 - Anything you would like the grader to know